Black

 Henry E. Baker (1857-1928)

 Teachers can open the lesson by asking students, what inventors do you know of?
 After discussion the teacher could ask, what inventions do you know of that were invented by Black people?
-After a short discussion, the teacher then shares the stories of Henry E. Baker and George Washington Murray with students.
-They can do so by either assigning them to read “Found on Baker’s List” or read this shorter version:
+After a short discussion, the teacher then shares the stories of Henry E. Baker, George Washington Murray, and W.E.B.
+DuBois with students.
+Students can read “Found on Baker’s List” or read this shorter version:

 Supporting Question